 What is the eligibility criteria to be a Creative Kids provider?

-To register as a provider with the Creative Kids program, you must deliver a creative or cultural program and meet the following provider requirements:
+Creative Kids program providers must deliver a creative or cultural program and meet the following provider requirements:

 - be based or have a physical presence in NSW (this includes providers delivering online programs)

-- be based or have a ‘physical presence’ in NSW, or in a Permitted Border Town.
-If you deliver an eligible activity in a border town not defined in the Terms and Conditions, please contact email@example.com to discuss eligibility before applying.
+- be based or have a ‘physical presence’ in NSW, or in a Permitted Border Town

 - hold a current ABN, and must not have any outstanding actions or enforcement orders recorded by the Office of Fair Trading (ensure that your details are up to date with the Australian Business Register)